J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 ---
 layout: post
-title: "Symbol Recognition: Writing an Overleaf Integrated Frontend"
+title: "Symbol Recognition in Overleaf: The Frontend and a Simple Backend"
 date: 2021-08-31
 categories: extexify
 thumb: /pics/thumb31.png